 “Mom, what’s for dinner?”
 Four simple words Moms hear almost every day.
+Hungry kids want something to eat, fast.
 Yet, many times we don’t have an answer.
-Part of the challenge to the question is that every day requires a new answer.
+Part of the challenge to the question is that every day requires a new answer every day.
+Busy moms don’t always have a quick answer.
 What’s the solution?
 Meal planning.

 Do you struggle with planning meals or having a healthy meal for dinner every night?
 Sometimes it seems like going through a drive-through is the fastest and easiest answer for dinner.
 Don’t fall into the fast food/drive-through trap.